Bubble

 Holding one another's hands and singing,

 "Rise up, my nation.
-Let freedom ring."
+Let

 March with us into King's Dream.